TIBCOSoftware/snappydata/docs/jobs.md

 ### SnappyStreamingContext
 SnappyData extends Spark streaming so stream definitions can be declaratively written using SQL and these streams can be analyzed using static and dynamic SQL.

-Below example shows how to use the SnappyStreaming Context to apply a schema to existing DStream and then query the schema Dstream with simple SQL.
-It also shows the SnappyStreaming Context ability to deal with sql queries.
+Below example shows how to use the SnappyStreamingContext to apply a schema to existing DStream and then query the SchemaDStream with simple SQL.
+It also shows the SnappyStreamingContext ability to deal with sql queries.

 ###### Scala
 ```scala